Embracing Off-the-Grid Samples: Conclusions

 \section{Conclusions}

 This paper provides a concrete framework to study the benefits of random nonuniform samples for signal acquisition (in comparison to equispaced sampling), with explicit statements that are informative for practitioners.
 Related observations are extensive but largely empirical in the sampling theory literature.
 Therefore, this work supplies novel theoretical insights on this widely discussed phenomenon.
-In the context of compressive sensing, we extend the applicability of this novel acquisition paradigm by demonstrating how it naturally intersects with standard sampling techniques.
-We hope that these observations will prompt a broader usage of compressive sensing in real world applications that rely of classical sampling theory.
+In the context of compressive sensing, we extend the applicability of this acquisition paradigm by demonstrating how it naturally intersects with standard sampling techniques.
+We hope that these observations will prompt a broader usage of compressive sensing in real world applications that rely on classical sampling theory.

 There are several avenues for future research.
 First, the overall methodology requires the practitioner to know the nonuniform sampling locations $\tilde{\tau}$ accurately.
 While this is typical for signal reconstruction techniques that involve non-equispaced samples, it would be of practical interest to extend the methodology is such a way that allows for robustness to inaccurate sampling locations and even self-calibration.
-Furthermore, the implementation requires an estimate of the best bandlimited approximation error in the Wiener algebra norm $\sum_{\lvert\ell\rvert>(N-1)/2}\lvert c_{\ell}\rvert$ which is generally unknown a priori.
-Corollary \ref{CSsimple2} offers a specific example where this quantity is not needed, but a general result that removes this prerequisite would be most practical (e.g., by establishing a variant of the quotient property \cite{introCS})

-As mentioned in Section \ref{experiments}, this work has not dedicated much effort to a numerically efficient implementation of the Dirichlet kernel $\mathcal{S}$.
+Further, as mentioned in Section \ref{experiments}, this work has not dedicated much effort to a numerically efficient implementation of the Dirichlet kernel $\mathcal{S}$.
 This is crucial for large-scale applications, where a direct implementation of the Dirichlet kernel via its Fourier or Dirichlet representation (see \cite{offgrid}) may be too inefficient for practical purposes.
 As future work, it would be useful to consider other interpolation kernels with greater numerical efficiency (e.g., a low order Lagrange interpolation operator).

+Finally, to explore the undersampling and anti-aliasing properties of nonuniform samples, our results here require a sparse signal assumption and adopt compressive sensing methodologies.
+However, most work that first discussed this nonuniform sampling phenomenon precedes the introduction of compressive sensing and does not explicitly impose sparsity assumptions.
+Therefore, to fully determine the benefits provided by off-the-grid samples it would be most informative to consider a more general setting, e.g., only relying on the smoothness of continuous-time signals.
+We believe the work achieved here provides a potential avenue to do so.